-3.Conclusion
+3. Conclusion

 With the continuous development of the social economy, the logic of capital is also changing subconsciously to become more conducive to promoting the urban spatial production.
 And it is undeniable that there is still a certain friction between the logic of capital and the logic of spatial production of urban development, especially in terms of the ultimate value orientation of the development process.
 The ultimate value orientation of the logic of spatial production is to achieve the great enrichment of material wealth and the freely comprehensive development of human, while the ultimate goal of the logic of capital is to achieve continuous accumulation and proliferation of capital.
 The contradiction between the two is difficult to resolve in a short term.
 Therefore, it is necessary to pay more attention to the logic of capital and free it from the limitations of its historical essence and value connotation.
 Capital can be not only a catalyst but also a stumbling block for the urban spatial production.
-Although profit seeking is the essential attribute of capital, its facilitating role in the urban spatial production.
-Although profit seeking is the essential attribute of capital, its facilitating role in the urban spatial or capital in urban development, to find specific solutions to transcend the logic of capital, to eliminate the stranglehold of capital on urban development, to expel the domination of capital over the modern city and to return to the essence of the city.
+Although profit seeking is the essential attribute of capital, its facilitating role in the urban space development is worthy of recognition.
+Therefore, it is necessary to dialectically understand the role of the logic of capital in urban development, to find specific solutions to transcend the logic of capital, to eliminate the stranglehold of capital on urban development, to expel the domination of capital over the modern city and to return to the essence of the city.

-4.Acknowledgement
+4. Acknowledgement